remotephone/blog.rmtph.one/_posts/2021-04-15-CyberDefenders_macos_spotlight.md

 ./apfs-fuse /tmp/mount/ewf1 /tmp/mountpoint
 ~~~

-## Some notes

-Autopsy failed to complete the download a couple of times, might have been my network having hiccups.
-Chrome's download resume feature came in handy, same for the forenics image.

-I recommend you do this on an SSD.
-The image is 27gb, you'll need to extract it before you can work on it, and faster the disk the better.
-500gb NVME drives are as cheap as 60 bucks now which is insane considering the speed an value, so if you have space for one, do it.

-I'm using a Ryzen 5 2600 and 16gb of ram, this took a long time.
-Even with a speedy drive, expanding the files took 10-15 minutes and once expanded, it took another 50 minutes to get the image loaded into Autopsy.
-Just be ready to keep busy as things get set up.

-I use pipenv as my python environment because virtualenv was always clunky to me.
-This is my command line history for installing the depdencies for mac_apt.
-I followied their instructions with some slight modifications.

 I watched Godzilla (2014) while doing this.
 This movie is excellent and I love it.

-9:42 start time
-Autopsy complete at 10:29

-10:01 build time

 ## Question 1: What version of macOS is running on this image?